-The HTC Vive XR Elite delivers on a promise HTC made years ago to deliver a powerful, portable and comfortable headset that’s capable of both VR and AR experiences.
+The HTC Vive XR Elite delivers a powerful, portable and comfortable headset that’s capable of both VR and AR experiences.
 It allows you to access both Viveport and Steam's library of VR titles, plus a whole suite of new AR experiences and won’t require any extra hardware to enjoy.

 Price and release date

 The HTC Vive XR Elite was announced on January 5 at CES 2023 and became available to preorder on Amazon the same day.
 The base package, which just includes the controllers, the headset and a single battery, will cost $1,099.

 In the future, HTC says it will have more packages available with different faceplates, extra batteries and more, but for now you’re limited to the base package.

 Is that price justified?
 Well, it is cheaper than Meta’s standalone XR headset, the Meta Quest Pro.
 The only reason it’s as expensive as it is, according to HTC’s GM of the Americas, Dan O’Brien, HTC isn’t doing anything with your data.
 It’s not selling it to advertisers or using it to sell you products.
 When you buy an HTC product, he says, you’re not the product.